-Sometimes you just want sun, fun and quality time with your favorite women.
+Sometimes you just want sun, fun and quality time with your favorite people.
 And the coast of North Carolina has everything you need for an epic getaway.
-Take a local tour, get out on the water, taste wines and fresh seafood, and, of course, dish on life as you meander from the Albemarle and Pamlico Sounds down to the breathtaking Crystal Coast on this 4-day getaway.
+Take a local tour, get out on the water, taste wines and fresh seafood, and, of course, dish on life as you meander from the Albemarle and Pamlico sounds down to the breathtaking Crystal Coast on this four-day getaway.

 Day 1: Shopping, Sunset and Seafood

-Check in to one of Elizabeth City’s five B&Bs to experience the best of Southern hospitality in a city regarded for its welcome wagon.
-Start your vacation with lunch at Sidney’s Café & Bistro, a funky little spot on Main Street known for lobster and crab cakes, and check out its Facebook page for daily specials, too.
-Next, take a self-guided walking tour of Elizabeth City, or reserve spots on a DéTours, which ends with tea and a tour of the town’s oldest brick home.
+Check in to one of Elizabeth City’s B&Bs to experience the best of Southern hospitality in a city regarded for its welcome wagon.
+Start your vacation with a delicious lunch at a local spot like Hoppin' Johnz, then take a self-guided walking tour of Elizabeth City.

-Boutique-hop downtown and pop in to shops like The Treasure Hunter and Shay Leslie boutique for some retail therapy as you make your way to the water.
+Boutique hop downtown and pop in to shops like Cozy Carolina and Bijoux Vibes for some retail therapy as you make your way to the water.
 Here, you can catch the sunset while indulging in more seafood delights at Grouper’s Restaurant.
-Get there by 4:30 p.m. to see the Rose Buddies reception, where a group of volunteers brings roses, wine and cheese to greet arriving boats during warm weather months.
 Or go next door to Cypress Creek Grill for a little Tex-Mex and Creole-inspired seafood options like New Orleans barbecued shrimp or creole-spiced crab cakes.
-After dinner, enjoy live music at Waterfront Park or Coasters Downtown Draught House.
+After dinner, enjoy live music at Waterfront Park or Coasters Downtown.

 Day 2: Kayaking and Craft Beer

 Get an early start on your day and head to the Pasquotank River, Dismal Swamp or the Outer Banks for some quality kayaking.
-Or, go for a guided trip on the water with Albemarle Guided Fishing Charters you won’t soon forget – and it’s okay if you’re more about the scenery than the fish.
+Or go for a guided trip on the water you won’t soon forget with Albemarle Fishing Charters – and it’s okay if you’re more about the scenery than the fish.
 Since you’re only just more than an hour from the Outer Banks, a day lounging at the beach on one of these barrier islands might win majority vote for today’s activity.

 Day 3: Wine’s Up, So Wind Down